 Legal Aid Commissions are state and territory government agencies.
 There are eight Legal Aid Commissions in Australia.
 The commissions typically have a central head office and regional offices.

 Legal Aid Commissions provide legal information, advice, duty lawyer and legal representation services.
-Due to funding shortages, eligibility for legal representation is limited predominantly to people with very low incomes and low assets who need help with serious criminal law matters, or child protection and family matters involving a child’s welfare or living arrangements.
+Eligibility for legal representation is limited predominantly to people with very low incomes and low assets who need help with serious criminal law matters, or child protection and family matters involving a child’s welfare or living arrangements.

 If a person is eligible for legal representation, they may either be helped by a lawyer employed by the legal aid commission, or receive funds to pay for a private lawyer who does legal aid work.